Skip to main content

 The problem is that many of us are so out of practice at making ARMs that we need a refresher to remind us of what we need to do.
 This article will serve as a primer to help us re-learn how to meet disclosure requirements for ARM loans.

-Different Types of ARMs
+Different types of ARMs

 When we think of an adjustable-rate mortgage, the first thing that comes to mind is likely the classic loan with an interest rate that can change at some regular interval based on the movement of some external index.
 There is a wide variety of initial time periods for which the rate is fixed and later intervals for rate changes over the life of the loan.
 Common initial fixed periods are one, three, five, seven, or 10 years, while probably the most common interval for later rate changes is one year.

 But that is not where the variety of ARMs ends.
 The Official Staff Commentary on Regulation Z discusses a number of other loan structures that are considered to be variable-rate transactions subject to the ARM disclosure requirements.
-These additional loan structures are:

 • Renewable balloon-payment loans where the creditor is both unconditionally obligated to renew the balloon-payment loan at the consumer’s option (or is obligated to renew subject to conditions within the consumer’s control) and has the option of increasing the interest rate at the time of renewal